 Volunteers are individuals who have prioritized the goal and mission of your organization over their own leisurely pursuits.
 Volunteers come equipped with time, skills, perspectives and enthusiasm that enrich and refresh your organization.
 The personal dedication demonstrated, is accreditation for your cause and its operations.
 It’s your duty to efficiently manage this gift as a resource.
 Recruiting and maintaining a diverse group of volunteers is an incredible resource and should be considered an integral component of a nonprofits overall business model.
 April is National Volunteer Month, what does your organization have in place to empower and attract volunteers?

 The relationship established with your volunteers makes them twice more likely to donate to your cause.
 Pledging ones own time incites stronger emotions for your cause than cash giving.
 In 2015 alone, Americans donated approximately 370 billion dollars and pledged approximately 8 billion hours of their time.
 Considering that the average value of the volunteer’s work time is approximately $23.56, the value of pledged time has been a theoretical $192 billion!
 There needs to be a concerted effort to convert and maintain your volunteer ‘workforce’.
 Remember the gift of time within your thanking best practices!
-Pledged time having tantamount value to cash should also embolden the nature of your thank you’s: and at the least they should be just as gracious, custom and prompt as your fiscal donation thank you’s.
+Pledged time, having tantamount value to cash, should also embolden the nature of your thank you’s.
+They should also be just as gracious, custom and prompt as your fiscal donation thank you’s.

-Have volunteers participate in challenges.
-Ask them to donate gifts, time and/or expertise.
-There are plenty of fundraising ideas on our Hopsie blog to help you engage your volunteers!
-Maintain highly organized training so that your volunteers are well versed and constantly updated on best practices.
+Have volunteers participate in challenges!
+Ask volunteers to donate gifts, time and/or expertise.
+Maintain highly organized training so that your volunteers are well versed and constantly updated on your organizations best practices.
 We wish your campaigns the best of luck– engage uniquely with some of our Hopsie fundraising ideas!